 As the saying goes, we are what we eat.
 The food we put into our bodies has a direct impact on our overall health and well-being.
 People are more concerned now than ever before about the quality of the food they put on their table – and feed to their kids.
 As a result, the importance of effective branding your farm and agricultural industry has never loomed larger.

 Very few of us ever see the farmers who grow our food, especially if we live in big cities.
-In order to effectively brand and market their companies, people in the farm industry have to work to project the qualities that consumers find most essential using their logos and marketing strategies.
+In order to effectively brand your farm and market their companies, people in the farm industry have to work to project the qualities that consumers find most essential using their farm logos and marketing strategies.

 Who Is Your Target Audience?

 The first question to ask as you develop a marketing strategy is “Who is your target audience?”
 Some companies in the farm and agricultural industry market directly to consumers while others focus on selling to farmers or to businesses.
 For example, a company like John Deere, which makes tractors and other farm equipment, markets primarily to farmers.
 Their strategy is different than the strategy that would be used by a family farm that sells directly to consumers.
 Try seeing another strategy if selling straight on the farmer’s markets, Selling your own produce for the farming industry

-Branding Considerations for the Public
+Branding Your Farm Considerations for the Public

 When people buy food for themselves and their family, their most common concerns tend to be: